abelardopardo/ontask_b/docs_src/Tutorial/Tasks/the_dataset.rst

 #.
 How many `programs` do you have in the data?
 What is the break out of the students per program?

 #.
-What type of enrolment do you have?
+What type of enrollment do you have?
 What is the percentage of students for each value?

 #.
 What is the gender balance in the course?